tjcarney89/swift-slapchat-lab-ios-0217/README.md

      - fetches data,
      - updates your local messages,
      - reloads the tableView.
-  4. Give it another shot— when the AddMessageVC is dismissed, your tableView will display the new message.
+  4. Give it another shot.
+When the `AddMessageViewController` is dismissed, your tableView will display the new message.

 #### Congratulations, you made an app with a persistent data store!